nneamtu/nneamtu.github.io/_pages/about.md

 and making verification/reasoning about correctness more accessible to developers.

-In my day job, I work on data-centric problems for Bing's knowledge graph, most recently focusing on relevance and grounding of LLM-generated content.
+In my day job, I work on data-centric problems for Bing's knowledge graph, most recently creating AI-generated short videos, focusing on relevance and grounding of LLM-generated content.

 ### News
 * *August 2023:* I was awarded an [NSF CSGrad4US Graduate Fellowship](https://www.nsf.gov/cise/CSGrad4US/).